 With the launch of the EOS 5D mk2 in 2008, Canon put video functionality firmly into the EOS family of cameras, and the EF lenses they use.

-The EOD 1D C and C300 show the path the high end of the range is likely to follow, whilst the provision of on-sensor phase AF pixels for the EOS-M and 650D, along with 'silent' STM lenses point to where video functionality is becoming an integral part of the camera range.
+The EOD 1D C and C500 show the path the high end of the range is likely to follow, whilst the provision of on-sensor phase AF pixels for the EOS-M and 650D, split pixel AF for the 70D, and 'silent' STM lenses point to where video functionality is becoming an integral part of the camera range.

 Canon EOS Video

 This page specifically addresses video related news and rumours related to Canon.
 I'll add anything 'video' here.

 Comments and info are always welcome, since video is an area I have no professional involvement with whatsoever.

 Buying anything via our links costs you nothing more, but helps me expand the site.
 There is just myself writing and maintaining it